 4.1 Database Layer has a MySQL database that contains information about players and score table (server side).

 4.2 Business Logic Layer contains Web services and Models of game’s components.
-These components will be written in Java (server side).
+These components will be written in Java (server side) using the Jersey API framework.

 4.3 Presentation Layer contains GUI (view) for the user and controllers that interact with the server via Web services.
 These components will be written in HTML5 & CSS3 and JavaScript (client side).